To give customers a little something extra to enjoy about their outdoor space, consider creating a butterfly garden.

 With that in mind, you can create a puddling station that can simply be a damp area of ground covered with sand.
 This can be placed somewhere easy for butterflies to find, and it should also be sheltered from the wind.

 A final essential element for butterfly gardens is the sun.
 Since butterflies are cold-blooded insects, having a designated place in the garden where they can sunbathe for a bit is beneficial.

-This spot needs to be located where sun can reach the ground early in the day, and large rocks, a small mound of exposes soil or even some form of paver can lend a hand in providing a space for butterflies to soak up the sun.
+This spot needs to be located where the sun can reach the ground early in the day, and large rocks, a small mound of exposed soil, or even some form of paver can lend a hand in providing a space for butterflies to soak up the sun.
 The garden should also be located where it can receive at least six hours of direct sunlight each day.